cscsCSCScscs/pyodbc/Connecting-to-MySQL.md

 ```

 Note: "ANSI" is not a typo.
 For full `utf8mb4` support including supplementary characters (like emoji) you need to use the "ANSI" version of the driver, not the "Unicode" one.
 See [this MySQL Connector/ODBC issue](https://bugs.mysql.com/bug.php?id=69021) for more information.

+Also Note: Be certain to **not** put any spaces around the equals signs (=) when creating the connection string (as shown above), otherwise you will receive errors about not being able to find the data source name or that no default driver was specified.

 ### Encodings